 Cole Hocker’s Training Blueprint: What High School Coaches Need to Know

 Cole Hocker crossed the finish line in Paris at 3:27.65 and the scoreboard read: Olympic Record.
-He was 22 years old, the best middle-distance runner in the world, and his training system has never once included an 80-mile week.
+He was twenty-two years old, the best middle-distance runner in the world, and his training system has never once included an 80-mile week.

 That is not a typo.
 The 2024 Olympic 1500m gold medalist and 2025 World 5000m champion has never logged an 80-mile week in his professional career.
 In high school, he trained between 27 and 37 miles per week depending on the season.